-We hold orphan drug designation for IMR-687 for SCD in the United States, and we may seek orphan drug designation for other future product candidates.
+We received orphan drug designation for IMR-687 for SCD and β -thalassemia in the United States in February 2017 and June 2020, respectively.
+We may seek orphan drug designation in other indications or for any other future product candidates.
 Regulatory authorities in some jurisdictions, including the United States and the European Union, may designate drugs for relatively small patient populations as orphan drugs.
 Under the Orphan Drug Act, the FDA may designate a product as an orphan drug if it is a drug intended to treat a rare disease or condition, which is generally defined as a patient population of fewer than 200,000 individuals in the United States.